nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 3: Executive Branch/README.md

 (a) The Executive Branch shall operate according to the Executive Branch Bylaws.

 (b) The Executive(s) may only be removed by impeachment or recall, as described in Article X of the UCSU Constitution.

+## §1.3.5 – Diversity Training Requirement for Executives and Executive Staff

+**Enacted by** 58 LCB 12 (2003)

+**Text:**

+(a) The executives and executive staff shall be required to attend diversity training no later than eight weeks after taking office.

+(b) The UCSU tri-executives shall be responsible for planning the session’s date, time, location, and all other necessary arrangements for the diversity training by the stipulated deadline.